-- Chapter 1, "Your IBM IntelliStation," contains an overview of the features of your computer. - Chapter 2, "Arranging Your Workspace," contains information about setting up your work area to optimize use of your computer.
-Safety considerations are also discussed. - Chapter 3, "Operating Your Computer," contains instructions for using your computer, including startup and shutdown procedures. - Chapter 4, "Using the Configuration/Setup Utility Program," contains instructions for starting and using the Configuration/Setup Utility program. - Chapter 5, "Taking Care of Your Computer," contains information about the proper handling and care of your computer. - Chapter 6, "Solving Problems," contains information that will help you identify and correct problems that might arise as you use your computer. - Chapter 7, "Getting Help, Service, and Information," contains a description of the wide variety of resources available from IBM to assist you in the use of your computer.
-This chapter also describes how to obtain additional information about IBM products. - Appendix A, "Computer Records," contains forms for recording information about your computer, which can be helpful if you decide to install any additional options, or if you ever need to have your computer serviced. - Appendix B, "Product Warranties, License Information, and Notices," contains a copy of the warranty and license agreement for your computer, legal notices, and trademark information.
+- Chapter 1, "Your IBM Personal Computer," contains an overview of the features of your PC. - Chapter 2, "Arranging Your Workspace," contains information about setting up your work area to optimize use of your computer.
+Safety considerations are also discussed. - Chapter 3, "Operating Your Computer," contains instructions for the day-to-day use of your computer.
+Startup and shutdown procedures, as well as information on using audio, video, system-management, and security features are included in this chapter. - Chapter 4, "Configuring Your Computer," contains instructions for using the Configuration/Setup Utility program. - Chapter 5, "Taking Care of Your Computer," contains information about the proper handling and care of your PC. - Chapter 6, "Solving Problems," contains information that will help you identify and correct problems that might arise as you use your computer. - Chapter 7, "Getting Help, Service, and Information," contains a description of the wide variety of resources available from IBM to assist you in the use of your PC.
+This chapter also describes how to obtain additional information about IBM products. - Appendix A, "Computer Records," contains forms for recording information about your PC, which can be helpful if you decide to install any additional options, or if you ever need to have your PC serviced. - Appendix B, "Product Warranties, License Information, and Notices," contains warranty and license information for your computer, as well as legal notices and trademark information.

-Related Information
+Related Publications